 Unfortunately, if you eat too little and exercise too much for too long, the stress on your body quickly turns from positive to negative effects.
 Your body tries to make up for the lack of calories by sending a very different message to these systems.
 That’s when you might feel cravings and an overall drop in energy.
 And, your metabolism may slow to a crawl, thus causing your weight loss to halt.

-This can cause a knee-jerk reaction in some to eat even less, or exercise even more.
-But at this point, that approach will not kick start your weight loss again, and it may cause far more serious issues.
+For some women, this causes a knee-jerk reaction to eat even less, or exercise even more.
+But that approach will not kick start your weight loss again, and it may cause far more serious issues.
 You may find yourself exhausted, anxious, depressed, having digestive issues, unable to sleep, and even gaining weight instead of losing.
 Your immune system is probably in overdrive now, and you may find yourself reacting to foods that have never bothered you before, as well as developing other autoimmune issues.

 If you’re at this point, you have to understand that healing will take time.
 But it is possible to get yourself on the right path again.

 Weight loss is such an individual issue.
-What works for your best friend might have the opposite impact for you.
-But there are some things that anyone can do to boost metabolism and turn things around.
-Let’s look at a few.
+That means that what works for your best friend might have the opposite effect on your body.
+That’s why it’s important to work with a professional (and possibly do some genetic testing) to see what your approach should be.
+There are some things, however, that anyone can do to boost metabolism and turn things around.
+Here are a few healthy habits that can benefit anyone:

 When you are dealing with metabolic dysfunction, you might be tempted to just throw in the towel, reverting to old habits since nothing you try is working anyway.
 Don’t!
 Focus on eating whole foods, protein and healthy fats on a regular schedule.
 You may need to eat more frequently – about every three hours – until you heal.
 Whatever you do, do NOT just jump on the next fad diet bandwagon.
 That’s likely how you found yourself in this position in the first place.

 While it may be tempting to ramp up your exercise routine, what you might need is to reduce it instead.
 Try cutting out intense cardio training and taking long walks instead.
 Some gentle strength training can also help you get on the right track.
-You may need to do interval training, which includes increasing and decreasing your exercise regime in a 20 minute time frame.
+Try interval training, which means alternating going your hardest with working at an easier pace within a 20 minute time frame.

 Poor sleep can lead to a lot of serious health concerns.
 There’s a fairly significant body of research that indicates that sleep deprivation, disrupted circadian rhythms, and sleep disorders can cause disruption of metabolism.
 That’s why it’s so important to be sure you are getting enough high-quality sleep each night.
 I recommend setting a bedtime for yourself that allows for at least seven full hours of sleep.
 And be sure to allow enough time to relax and settle before you should actually be asleep!

-There is plenty of research connecting stress with metabolic issues, including heart disease, type 2 diabetes, and high blood pressure.
+For many, this is the top problem.
+Stress is everywhere, and it’s hard sometimes to find ways to mitigate it.
+But there is so much research connecting stress with metabolic issues, including heart disease, type 2 diabetes, and high blood pressure, that it’s worth doing what you can.
 Although stress can cause some people to lose weight, while others gain, there’s little doubt that it has an impact on your overall metabolism.
 You can minimize this impact by making the time to alleviate both physical and emotional stress.
 The best way to reduce stress is to set aside time to do something that brings you joy each and every day.
 This is highly individual, and your first step might be to make the time to really examine what that might be for you.

 References: